armantavanaa/Anime_Recommendation/README.md

 - [Main](https://github.com/armantavanaa/Anime_Recommendation/blob/main/main.py)
 - [Util](https://github.com/armantavanaa/Anime_Recommendation/blob/main/utils.py)

+## Description

+In this project we developed Self-Attentive Sequential Recommendation system that would recommend animes to users based on their history.
+We then found the closest animes to each other by finding the distance between them.
+Lastly, we predicted the top n animes for users.

 ## Goal:

 - Our main goal was to build a Self-Attentive Sequential Recommendation system by using self-attention based sequential model (SASrec)